Surrogacy Agency Based in Northern California

 The good news is that California is one of the easiest places to undergo the surrogacy process due to its surrogacy-friendly laws.
 In 2013, the California Assembly Bill 1217 was passed which stated specific legal requirements for surrogates and intended parents.
 There have been multiple other laws established that have formed the basis of a great surrogacy state.
 The information provided is not legal advice but is provided as a guide to understanding the laws governing surrogacy in California.

-Why is California an important state for surrogacy?
+Why is California an Important State for Surrogacy?

 California is different from many other states on how they interpret a surrogate pregnancy and who the parents of the baby are.
 By far the differentiating factor for California is that a surrogate pregnancy does not necessarily establish the parental rights to the woman who gave birth to the child.
-California clearly establishes the difference between gestational surrogacy and traditional surrogacy, and therefore does not automatically award the surrogate mother with “parental status” just because she had the baby.
-There are many factors that form the basis of the legalities of Surrogacy Law, and we ask all intended parents and surrogate mothers to consult their individual attorneys with any questions they may have.
+California clearly establishes the difference between gestational surrogacy and traditional surrogacy and therefore does not automatically award the surrogate mother with “parental status” just because she had the baby.
+California does its best to make the intended parents who are genetically related to the child become legal parents of that child.

 Legal Parentage Rights